 Throughout history, governments have imposed a wide array of constraints on economic activity.
-Such constraints, though sometimes imposed in the name of equality or some other ostensibly noble societal purpose, are in fact imposed most often for the benefit of societal elites or special interests.
-As Milton and Rose Friedman once observed:
+Such constraints are sometimes imposed in the name of equality or some other ostensibly noble societal purpose; most often, however, they are imposed for the benefit of societal elites or special interests.